Ministry of Communications (Pakistan): National Transport Research Centre

 National Transport Research Centre (NTRC) was established in June 1974 in the Planning and Development Division as one of its Technical Sections to provide much-needed research and development (R&D) support for planning and appraisal of transport sector projects/plans in a coordinated and cost-effective manner.
 NTRC was transferred as such to the Communications Division in November 1992.
 It is effectively functioning as an R&D Wing of the Ministry of Communications.

 Construction Machinery Training Institute

 Construction Machinery Training Centre (CMTC) was established in May 1986 with the assistance of the Government of Japan through Japan International Cooperation Agency (JICA).
 The centre, having successfully met the aims and objectives, was upgraded in 1992 and renamed as Construction Machinery Training Institute.

 Postal Division

 Pakistan Post

 Pakistan Post is a state enterprise dedicated to providing a wide range of postal products and public services in Pakistan.
 It is the largest postal service in the country.

 Pakistan Post Foundation

-Pakistan Post Foundation (PPF) was established in 1990 as a trust to generate resources and promote the social well-being present and retired postal employees through commercial ventures.
+Pakistan Post Foundation (PPF) was established in 1990 as a trust to generate resources and promote the social well-being of present and retired postal employees through commercial ventures.